-National Geographic Kids Everything Weather: Facts, Photos, and Fun that Will Blow You Away states, “weather can be wild, freaky, and fascinating!
+National Geographic Kids Everything Weather: Facts, Photos, and Fun That Will Blow You Away states, “weather can be wild, freaky, and fascinating!
 Powerful twisters roar through homes; earthquakes shatter whole cities; hurricanes fly through towns.
 How does it all happen and how do we know what we do?
 All you need to know about weather and all of its wildness will be found in the pages of this colorful, energetic, and accessible book.Kids will also learn about real-life encounters with wild weather.”

 Suggested Age Range: 8-12 years

 The Everything KIDS’ Weather Book: From Tornadoes to Snowstorms, Puzzles, Games, and Facts That Make Weather for Kids Fun! asks “have you ever wondered what happens in the eye of a tornado or how hurricanes gain their strength?
-From lightning and snow-day blizzards to rainbows and monsoons, The Everything Kids’ Weather Book gives you an exciting look into all the action that happens in the sky.”
-The book also includes puzzles, games, facts, and more.
+From what is lightning and snow-day blizzards to rainbows and monsoons, The Everything Kids’ Weather Book gives you an exciting look into all the action that happens in the sky.”

 Suggested Age Range: 7-12 years

 “A little squirrel announces that he was once very, very, scared and finds out that he is not alone.
 Lots of little animals went through scary experiences, but they react in different ways.
 Turtle hides and gets a tummy ache, monkey clings, dog barks, and elephant doesn’t like to talk about it.
 They need help, and they get help from grown-ups who help them feel safe and learn ways to cope with difficult feelings.
-This story was written to help children and grown-ups understand how stress can affect children and ways to help them.”
+Also, this story was written to help children and grown-ups understand how stress can affect children and ways to help them.”

 Suggested Age Range: Not listed